Finding polarised communities and tracking information diffusion on Twitter: The Irish Abortion Referendum: Case study: the Irish Abortion Referendum of 2018

 These results raise two main questions:

-{ \labelenumi{(\theenumi)} \begin{enumerate} \item Are user in- and out-sentiment scores correlated? \item Do users whose tweets have similar sentiment tend to be grouped in the network? \end{enumerate}}
+\begin{enumerate} \item Are user in- and out-sentiment scores correlated? \item Do users whose tweets have similar sentiment tend to be grouped in the network? \end{enumerate}

+If the sentiments of the tweets that a user sends and receives are correlated, and users tend to cluster together with others that share similar sentiment, we could then consider sentiment alignment as a proxy for homophily among users.
+We can reasonably expect this as users with a similar disposition towards the referendum may communicate using similar language~\cite{xia2024russian, o2017integrating}.
+On a user level, the randomisation tests analyse how strong sentiment is as a signal, i.e., if sentiment was very noisy, the correlation between the sentiment that a user sends and the sentiment they receive from neighbours would also be very noisy and therefore be a poor measure of similarity of connected users.

-To answer (1), the correlation between user’s in- and out-sentiment is examined.
-The observed Pearson correlation between sentiment-in and sentiment-out scores distributions is $0.4672$, which indicates a moderate positive linear relationship between these two attributes ~\cite{benesty2009pearson, taylor1990interpretation}.
-To confirm that this correlation is not due to chance alone, a randomization procedure based on redistributing the sentiment of a user’s tweets is taken.
-The randomization procedure is as follows:
+To answer (i), the correlation between users' in- and out-sentiment is examined.
+The observed Pearson correlation between sentiment-in and sentiment-out score distributions is $0.4672$, which indicates a moderate positive linear relationship between these two attributes ~\cite{benesty2009pearson, taylor1990interpretation}.
+To confirm that this correlation is not due to chance, a randomisation procedure based on redistributing the sentiment of a user's tweets is undertaken.
+The randomisation procedure is as follows:

 \begin{enumerate} \item Sample a sentiment score for each connection from the reciprocal network with replacement.
-This keeps the network topology intact. \item Calculate the average randomized in- and out-sentiment of each user. \item Calculate the correlation coefficient between the average randomized in- and out-sentiment distributions. \item Repeat steps 1-3 1,000 times to create the null model for where the correlation coefficient could lie if there was no connection between the in- and the out-sentiment for each user. \end{enumerate}
+Here, we use sampling with replacement to make sure the probability of selecting any particular sentiment score remains the same in future draws.
+This procedure also keeps the network topology intact. \item Calculate the average randomised in- and out-sentiment of each user. \item Calculate the correlation coefficient between the average randomised in- and out-sentiment distributions. \item Repeat steps 1-3 1\,000 times to create the null model for where the correlation coefficient could lie if there was no connection between the in- and the out-sentiment for each user. \end{enumerate}